 Thanks to the decade of sustainability-focused leadership, education, and research from the BCIT Rivers Institute the stream has been restored.
 Mark remembers when that process started.

 “I remember meeting an old-timer who lived in Burnaby for a long, long time,” he says.
 “He talked to me about the fish he used to catch and how neat the creek was when he was young in the 20s and 30s.
-I had just started with the fish and wildlife program, and thought, ‘Wouldn’t it be neat to make the creek what it once was?
+I had just started with the Fish, Wildlife and Recreation program, and thought, ‘Wouldn’t it be neat to make the creek what it once was?
 What if we tried to restore it?
 Let’s try this effort to try to turn this around.’
 So, we started.”

 Through his efforts—and the work of his students and colleagues—both Guichon Creek and Still Creek (which is connected to Guichon) came back, bearing both trout and salmon.